Burst-Statistics/burst/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.6.0 =
+* Tested up to: WordPress 6.5
+* Feature: Tracking of URL parameters and UTM Campaigns.
+This will allow you to track the performance of your marketing campaigns and see how your site is being used.
+* Feature: Added more metrics to select in all datatables (Pages, Referrers, Countries, Parameters, Campaigns).
+* Feature: Track WordPress hooks as a goal.
+This will allow you to track WooCommerce orders, form submissions, and more.
+Your imagination is the limit.
+* Feature: Added shortcode to display the most viewed posts or pages.
+This will allow you to display the most popular posts or pages on your website.
+* Improvement: Removed WPML specific code as it is not needed anymore.
+* Improvement: Added support for CIDR notation in the IP block list.
+Now you can block a range of IP addresses.
+* Improvement: Separate tracking script from backend code.
+This will improve performance & security and reduce the amount of code that needs to be loaded.
+* Improvement: Re-introduced summary tables with a fixed upgrade script.
+This will improve the performance of the dashboard.
+* Improvement: Changed hooks for datatable creation to not run on every page load, when debugging is enabled.
+Now it runs on activation and upgrade.
+* Improvement: Added an option in multisite to allow tracking per site or network wide.
+* Fix: Data in the Today block on the Dashboard was not the same as the stats shown in the Statistics tab.
+This has been resolved.
+* Fix: Open base dir restrictions would sometimes cause warnings in the dashboard after installing Burst.
+This has been resolved.

 = 1.5.7 =
 * Fix: Security issue where a contributor with the ability to add posts and add custom fields, could create a cross-site scripting attack.
 This has been resolved. props @Webbernaut
 * Fix: Changed key length for page_url to 191 to prevent issues with MySQL 5.7.7 and lower.